OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 Troubleshooting
 ===============

-.. important:: When debuging the monitor system, we recomend to increase the ``DEBUG`` level for both ``oned`` and ``onemonitord``, and restart OpenNebula.
+.. important:: When debuging the monitor system, we recommend increasing the ``DEBUG`` level for both ``oned`` and ``onemonitord``, and restarting OpenNebula.

 Healthy Monitoring System
 -------------------------

-Default location for monitoring log file is ``/var/log/one/monitor.log``.
-Every (approximately) configured monitor period OpenNebula is receiving the monitoring data of every Virtual Machine and of a host as follows:
+The default location for monitoring the log file is ``/var/log/one/monitor.log``.
+Approximately every configured monitor period OpenNebula receives the monitoring data of every Virtual Machine and of a Host as follows:

 .. code::